 It may surprise also surprise you that the California State Legislature has not made mere possession of a “wireless communication device” by an inmate a crime and instead provided for punishment of this conduct through noncriminal loss of custody credits, with a maximum loss of credits being 90 days.

-However, sometimes, an inmate has a cell phone can be charged with conspiracy, which is a crime and carries with it far more serious punishment, as the following summary of a Fourth Appellate District Case exemplifies.
+However, sometimes, an inmate having a cell phone can be charged with conspiracy, which is a crime and carries with it far more serious punishment, as the following summary of a Fourth Appellate District case exemplifies.

 In 2018, Alan Bueno, an inmate at Centinela State Prison, arranged with a prison employee to obtain a cellular telephone.
 Mr. Bueno instructed his wife, S., to send the prison employee $600 for the prison employee to then deliver the phone to Mr. Bueno.
 S. then sent the $600 to a Walmart account in a Walmart in El Centro, a city near Centinela.